Upload/Up1/README.md

 We don't ask for any CLAs - you don't have to give up copyright on your code - however we prefer that you contribute under the MIT license, just for consistency.

-Some of us idle on FreeNode in `#upload`, if you would like to chat!
+Some of us idle on Freenode in `#upload`, if you would like to chat!

 Thank you for you contributions!